aman02ak/Killzilla_Python_Game/README.md

 Steps :
 1. Download the content of Repositiorie
-2. Open Killzilla in IDE (recomended - Anaconda)
+2. Open Killzilla in IDE (Recommended - Anaconda)
 3. Run the Killzilla.py

                                                           - Author : Aman Dubey